NATIONAL HAND ROLL DAY

 a type of sushi in the form a cylindrical or conical roll of crisp nori filled with rice, fish, or vegetables

-HOW TO OBSERVE NATIONAL HAND ROLL DAY
+HOW TO OBSERVE #NationalHandRollDay

-Enjoy more than one and use #NationalHandRollDay to share on social media.
+All of this and more celebrates #NationalHandRollDay!
+Be sure to enjoy more than one and use #NationalHandRollDay to share on social media.

-HISTORY OF NATIONAL HAND ROLL DAY
+NATIONAL HAND ROLL DAY HISTORY

 In 2019, the Registrar at National Day Calendar proclaimed National Hand Roll Day to be observed on July 6th annually.